 "Jim Doyle has no son.
 Everybody who was available pitched in cleaning up mopping and vacuuming.
 We couldn't wrap with all that stuff on the floor."

 In (Amanda Wyss) Tina's nightmare where she is killed there were many cut scenes.
 One where she walks out into the allyway and finds a mound of worms in her hand.
 One where Freddy walks up to her and says, "You can't get past me Tina" - this was when his arms where originally suppossed to stretch out.
 One where she pulls his face off and his tongue comes out, and one where we see Freddy walking up along the wall and ceiling above her when she is being murdered.

 There was an alternate version to Johnny's death scene.
 They were originally going to have a shot where you see him emerge from the bed, blood drenched.
 I found this out on the two tape deluxe edition set (tape two).

+1. Where Nancy and her friends simply drive away happily.
+2. One where Freddy is driving.
 3. One where the hood comes up and Nancy and friends scream, but her Marge just waves and 4.
 The ending that is.

 Heather and the rest of the cast were very shocked by the ending chosen.
 But Robert Shaye wanted to make sequels.